William A. Blakley: Senate appointment and subsequent loss

 In 1961, upon Lyndon Johnson becoming Vice President of the United States, Blakley was appointed to fill Johnson's vacated Senate seat.
 Contention again appeared between the liberal and conservative wings of the Democratic Party for the nomination in the special election that would follow; Blakley maintained that he had vigorously resisted John F. Kennedy's "New Frontier" legislation, which was unpopular with Texas conservatives.
 Consequently, Ralph Yarborough did not endorse Blakley among the 71 candidates who ran without party designation.

 Blakley ran a weak second with 191,818 (18.1 percent) votes to Republican John Tower's 327,308 (30.9 percent), with the remaining ballots divided among five other major Democratic candidates, including future U.S. House Speaker Jim Wright of Fort Worth, with 171,328 (16.2 percent).
 In the special election runoff, some Texas liberals refused to vote for a Democratic candidate who seemed as conservative as the Republican nominee, and some Texas conservatives viewed Blakley's conservatism as lukewarm.
-Blakley, at 62, was older than his Republican opponent, John Tower, 35.
+Blakley, at 62, was older than his Republican opponent--Tower was 35.
 Tower won the seat in the special election runoff with 448,217 votes (50.6 percent) to Blakley's 437,872 (49.4 percent), a margin of 10,343.
 Blakley was the first Democratic senator to lose to a Republican in Texas in over eighty years.

 Final years and death

 After losing the Senate election, Blakley left politics and returned to his business interests.
 He died in Dallas and is buried there in Restland Memorial Park, alongside his wife, the former Villa W. Darnell, a native of Washita County, Oklahoma, who also died in Dallas.
-The couple had 5 Children.
+The couple had five children.